Flexiboy/Classification-Challenge/README.md

 ## Results

 > I first ran the program with k = 20, but after a brute force test, it appears that the best accuracy score we can obtain with this specific dataset and this specific algorithm is obtained by setting k = 8.
 So I updated the confusion matrix and the calssification report below
+> Edit: it appears that with the minkwosky algorithm, we have a better accuracy (88% vs 89.17%).
+The best results are obtained with the minkwoski algorithm with k = 5 and p = 4

 **Confusion matrix without normalization:**